lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/use-gpu.md

 compatível com CUDA 10.0 via `pip install torch-cu100`.
 :end_tab:

-To run the programs in this section, you need at least two GPUs.
-Note that this might be extravagant for most desktop computers but it is easily available in the cloud, e.g., by using the AWS EC2 multi-GPU instances.
-Almost all other sections do *not* require multiple GPUs.
-Instead, this is simply to illustrate how data flow between different devices.

 Para executar os programas desta seção, você precisa de pelo menos duas GPUs.
 Observe que isso pode ser extravagante para a maioria dos computadores desktop